datreeio/datree/README.md

 `helm plugin install https://github.com/datreeio/helm-datree`

-## 🤖 Built-in schema & policy validation
+## 🤖 Built-in schema validation & policy check
-Every check will validate [your schema](https://hub.datree.io/schema-validation/#utm_source=github&utm_medium=organic_oss).
+Every policy check will (also) validate your [Kubernetes schema](https://hub.datree.io/schema-validation/#utm_source=github&utm_medium=organic_oss).
 In addition, there are 30 battle-tested rules for you to select to create your policy.

 The policy rules cover a variety of [Kubernetes resources and use cases](https://hub.datree.io/built-in-rules/#utm_source=github&utm_medium=organic_oss):
 * Workload